darraghoriordan/darragh-oriordan-com/src/pages/2019/11/03/sending-slack-webhook-powershell-azure-devops-pipeline/index.md

 To reference a user in slack through the webhook you don't use "@channel" you must use "<!channel>"

-I add a link to the build.
+In this example I add a manually created link to the build.
 You will have to change the url to your own organisation and project for those to work.

+`<$($env:RELEASE_RELEASEWEBURL)|$($env:RELEASE_RELEASENAME)>` is another useful link to post on slack to take users directly to the relevant release.

 In PowerShell you use the format `$($env:BUILD_BUILDID)` to access the predefined build variables.
 Notice that different to yaml, we get them through the \$env and the '.' are replaced with '\_' for PowerShell.